How can we help?

 • Confirming your desired address to receive a physical device.

-• Having a reference (admin) you listed verify that you are authorized for EPCS
+• Having a reference (admin) you listed verify that you are authorized for EPCS.

 • Verifying your identity as a prescriber via ID.me.